Data Validation Based on Another Cell in Excel (4 Examples)

 Using INDIRECT Function to do Data Validation Based on Another Cell in Excel

-• As a result, you will get the following drop-down option where you can select any flavor.
-Here, we get the following flavor for ice cream.
+• You will get the following drop-down option where you can select any flavor.
+Here, we get the following flavors for ice cream.

 Utilizing INDIRECT Function to do Data Validation Based on Another Cell in Excel

-• Now, if we choose juice from the item list, the flavor will change accordingly.
+• If we choose juice from the item list, the flavor will change accordingly.

 Exercising INDIRECT Function to do Data Validation Based on Another Cell in Excel